We have many resources for researching the family history and genealogy of First Nations peoples, particularly those who have status.

 Over the years, many bands amalgamated, surrendered their treaty rights or changed their names.
 It is important to know the dates of interest when searching for band information.

-- Binders containing band history cards are available at the Genealogy desk at LAC in Ottawa.
+Binders of reference cards with Band history information are available at the Genealogy desk at LAC in Ottawa.
 These cards contain such band information as name of agencies, treaty numbers, dates and the name changes.
-Because the band history cards contain restricted information, the cards must be consulted by the staff on behalf of the researcher.
+They can provide information about the relationship between the bands the field offices that administered them.

 Membership registers and lists

-Band membership lists before 1951 are scattered throughout RG 10 fonds, mostly in agency, district, superintendency and regional office records.
+Band membership lists before 1951 are scattered throughout RG10 fonds, mostly in agency, district, superintendency and regional office records.

 Posted lists